-- Technical Interview: 10 to 15 minutes' face-to-face interview between the team and the judges in which all team members are required to present the learning journal, solution to a specific task, and Team Description Paper (Secondary age group).
+Technical Interview: 10 to 15 minutes face-to-face interview between the team and the judges in which all team members are required to present the Team Description Paper.
 Judges are interested in determining students' understanding of the robotics AI and coding skills.
-Each team member must be prepared to answer questions about the technical aspects of their involvement in preparing the Rescue CoSpace Challenge. - Teams may be asked to have second interview after the Technical Challenge, Round Robin or Finals, if judges consider it is necessary.
+Each team member must be prepared to answer questions about the technical aspects of their involvement in preparing the Rescue Simulation (former CoSpace) Challenge.

+Teams may be asked to have second interview after the Technical Challenge, Round Robin or Finals, if judges consider it is necessary.
 Teams must show authenticity and originality with regards to the AI and code.
-Teams can take the Rescue CoSpace Interview Score Sheet as reference while preparing for the technical interview. - Technical Challenge: The Technical Challenge is compulsory for all teams.
+Teams can take the Rescue Simulation (former CoSpace) Interview Score Sheet as reference while preparing for the technical interview.

+- Technical Challenge: The Technical Challenge is compulsory for all teams.
 It is to evaluate individual team's capability in AI planning and coding.
 Technical Challenge task will be announced on site.
-Its format may be completely different from the traditional Rescue CoSpace mission.
+Its format may be completely different from the traditional Rescue Simulation (former CoSpace) mission.
 Teams are required to submit the solution within 2 hours.
 The Technical Challenge result will be counted as the evaluation criteria for the "winner of the round robin" and the "Best Strategy Award". - Tournament: The tournament begins with Round Robin games.
 The winner of the round robin is determined based on Technical Challenge results (30%) and total GAME POINTS from Round Robin games (70%).
 The top 8 teams will advance to the Quarter-Finals, Semi-finals and Final.
 The winner of the Finals will be decided solely based on the quarter-/semi-/final game result.
 Teams that could not enter the finals will join the Friendship Tournament (refer to section 8.4).